Amiron49/Aris.Moe.Ocr.Translation.Overlay/Readme.md

 ﻿# Moe Translation Overlay
 A program for translating any screen region through OCR and overlaying the translation with a non interactive overlay.

+> Please be aware that on the first startup the program downloads QT in the background.
+> I have recently implemented a progress bar feature but haven't gotten yet around to feed the QT download progress into it.

 [Example usage video](https://youtu.be/6CS_JHkEoxA)

 Also any kind of feedback/feature request is appreciated.